Western hunting opportunities for military members

 - U.S. military and U.S. Coast Guard, and their dependents, on active duty and permanently stationed in Alaska greater than 12 months can purchase a resident license.
 They do not need to give up their residency privileges in another state.
 No guides are required.

 Alaska resident disabled veteran license

 Resident disabled veterans in Alaska are given a complimentary hunting and fishing license.
 In order to qualify for this, the individual must be certified as 50% disabled or more and must meet the residency requirements of the state.
 Additionally, applicants must be physically present in the State of Alaska to apply.

 Military members and their spouses who are currently listed as active duty can purchase licenses as a resident of Arizona if they are permanently or temporarily stationed in Arizona for no less than 30 days prior to the date of the purchase or application.
 It is important to note here, though, that Arizona does not recognize dual residency when dealing with the purchasing of hunting or fishing licenses so anyone interested in participating in this program cannot hold resident licenses in any other state.

 Disabled veteran requirements

-Disabled veterans can apply for disabled licenses by presenting certification from the Veteran’s Administration (VA) illustrating 100% disability due to service in addition to residing in the state of Arizona for a period of no less than one year.
+Disabled veterans can apply for disabled licenses by presenting certification from the Veteran’s Administration (VA) documenting 100% disability due to service in addition to residing in Arizona for a period of no less than one year.